 Most of us who carry the responsibility of on-site construction projects know efficiency is critical to staying on schedule and budget.

-Years ago, many contractors would send a laborer to the job site before the carpenters would arrive to roll out the electrical cords as part of the daily set-up process.
-Not using more expensive man hours for set-up work saved time and money.
-Today, cordless tools are often used instead.
+Years ago, many contractors sent a laborer to roll out the electrical cords as part of the daily job site set-up so it was done before the carpenters would arrive.
+Not having to waste expensive man hours for set-up work saved time and money.
+However, cordless tools are more commonplace in today's workplace.

-In 1961, Black & Decker unveiled the first cordless power tool and, in the mid-60s, NASA started using battery-powered tools for their space programs, including a cordless rotary hammer drill for the Apollo moon program.
+In 1961, Black & Decker unveiled the first cordless power tool.
+In the middle of that same decade, NASA began using battery-powered tools for their space programs, including a cordless rotary hammer drill for the Apollo moon program.
 Because these cordless power tools were designed for a zero-gravity environment, the weight of the batteries was not an issue.
+However, it wasn't until the mid-2000s—when 18-volt and 24-volt batteries were available for screw guns, impacts wrenches, grinders, and skill saws—that cordless tools began to see everyday use in the industry.

 Since those times, battery technology in both lithium-ion (Li-ion) and nickel cadmium (NiCd) has come a long way, prompting manufacturers to produce many other cordless tools, including miter and reciprocating saws, shop vacuums, nail guns, concrete vibrators, and even table saws that run off a 60-volt lithium-ion battery.
-Yet, despite advances in technology, there continues to be a debate between cordless and corded tools and which are better.
+Yet, despite advances in technology, there continues to be a debate between cordless and corded tools—and which are superior.

-I believe the better option differs depending on the work that needs to be done, the type of tool that will be used, and convenience factors.
-Below are some considerations when deciding between cordless and corded tools.
+The better option differs based on the work that needs to be done, the type of tool that will be used, and convenience factors.
+Below are some considerations to make when deciding between cordless and corded tools.

 The up-front cost of cordless tools has to be evaluated, but any tool that can save labor hours is likely worth the investment.

 Corded tools often require a powered extension cord.
-Repeatedly rolling out and rolling up extension cords takes time.
-In addition, electrical cords can be a tripping hazard, and blades or bits could damage cords and cause injury.
+Repeatedly rolling out and rolling up extension cords takes up valuable time.
+Electrical cords can be a tripping hazard, and blades or bits could damage cords and cause injury.

 Cordless tools improve mobility, making it easier to move freely around a job site.